wp-plugins/search-in-place/README.txt

 == Changelog ==

+= 1.0.5 =

+* Deletes the plugin settings in the uninstall process, and not in deactivation.

 = 1.0.4 =

 * Allows searching the pages/posts that include all words, or any of the words in the search box.